saveenr/usql-tutorial/README.md

-# Introduction to the U-SQL Tutorial (First Draft)
+# Introduction to the U-SQL Tutorial (version 0.7)

 The U-SQL Tutorial gets developers productive on the U-SQL Language.